A Long December: Music video

 Lawrence Carroll directed the music video for "A Long December", which features American actress Courteney Cox, whom Duritz was dating at the time.
 Filmed in Hollywood, California, the video was produced by Victoria Vallas.
 The clip was first added to MTV, VH1, and The Box on the week ending December 1, 1996.
 The video, which evokes a somber mood with its images of snow and dull colors, features Duritz playing a piano in the woods and Cox writing a letter in a dark room.
-Throughout the clip are scenes of a chalkboard with dates written on it and Counting Crows playing their instruments.
+Shown throughout the video are scenes of a chalkboard with dates written on it and Counting Crows playing their instruments.
 Cox eventually leaves the building she is in and walks to a bus stop, clutching her note.
 Niko Stratis of Spin magazine called the video "perfect".

 Track listings

 All songs were written by Duritz except where noted.
 All live tracks were recorded at Elysée Montmartre (Paris, France) on December 9, 1994.